 Find a business in Barbados

 Overcoming the lack of growth caused by world slump in sugar prices in the 1980s and the global recession of the early 1990s by means of structural adjustments to economy, the country managed sustained growth of around 4% per annum from 1994 until the recession in the US in 2000 caused a significant drop in the number of US tourists visiting the island.
-The subsequent recovery has seen the Barbadian economy claw its way back to an annual growth rate of 4% in 2004/5.
-But the period 2005-09 saw a GDP growth per annum of -0.4% with inflation at 5.8% per annum 2006-10.
+The subsequent recovery has seen the Barbadian economy claw its way back to an annual growth rate of 4% in 2004/05.
+But the period 2005-09 saw a GDP per capita growth of -0.4% (0.7% for 1990-2012) with inflation at 6.3% per annum 2008-12.

 The Port of Bridgetown in the capital is a deep-water port with terminal facilities for cruise ships and yachts.
 Nearly all of the roads in Barbados are paved ensuring accessibility to internal markets.
 The Grantley Adams International Airport is located 13 km east of Bridgetown and provides an international access point for tourism and business.